LordDemonos/Quarm.Guide/README.md

 Q: Why doesnt (zeal feature) appear in my User Interface?

 A: Zeal adds functionality so the User Interface needs to be told how to display that functionality.
 Zeal contains a few UI files you can drop into the TAKP/Uifiles/ folder that you use.
 Alternatively, you can find new user interafaces with added functionality.
 I use [Nillipus UI 1440p](https://discord.com/channels/1133452007412334643/1162826324092657757/1224809011392807003)[Merchant](https://discord.com/channels/1133452007412334643/1162826324092657757/1224861589799178321) and [qqui Calmethar](https://www.eqinterface.com/downloads/fileinfo.php?id=6959) is updated frequently.

+Q: Problem with Mule Account?

+A: [Creating a mule](https://discord.com/channels/1133452007412334643/1135968760281432164/1208195978016854096) "The #makemule command is now available in game.
+Running the command in game will give you further instructions for how to flag the account as a mule and will ask that you run an additional command for confirmation.

+Flagging an account as a mule can not be undone and will delevel the character running the command to 1 SO BE CERTAIN OF YOUR INTENTIONS.

+The character running the command must first be of appropriate level and no other characters can exist on the account when the command is run.
+Once an account is flagged as a mule then all characters on the account will be mules bound in EC tunnel and can not leave EC nor level past level 1.
+These accounts should not contribute to overall server population - this is so we can accurately track server population across third-party population tracking websites, such as UnixGeek's EQEmulator player stats.

+The mule account will be exempt from IP restrictions allowing you run a game client and buy/sell/transfer items independent of your main account.
+Again, RUNNING THE COMMAND AND CONFIRMING WILL DELEVEL YOU TO 1 AND FLAG THE ENTIRE ACCOUNT AS A MULE ACCOUNT.
+BE CERTAIN OF YOUR INTENTIONS. @CSR WILL NOT REVOKE THIS FLAG UNDER ANY CIRCUMSTANCES, NOR ARE THEY EQUIPPED TO DEAL WITH ANY ISSUES THAT ARISE. (edited)"

+## Suggestions Feedback and Help

+I'd like to expand this guide and keep it maintained.
+What I need from you are more questions to populate the FAQ at the bottom.
+I need to install Visual Studio and document steps to attaching the game to it to log the data the Secrets and Salty need when the game crashes or bugs out.
+I'd like to host a fully updated ZlizEQMap [zonedata file](https://github.com/hada79/ZlizEQMap/blob/master/ZoneData/ZoneData-The%20Al'Kabor%20Project.txt) but this one isn't updated for Quarm.
+I have some other ideas too.
+Feel free to ask Xanax/Xantagonist <Former Glory> any questions, anywhere you find me!